dphengsiaroun/dataviz-lille/README.md

 # Step by Step
 1. Start services (Kibana, Logstash, Elasticsearch)
-2. Create a file logstash_filename.conf and run this file in your shell
+2. Create a file logstash_filename.conf and run this file in your shell (Go to part `Get started with Logstash`)
 3. Go to Kibana (http://localhost:5601) on your browser.
 4. On Kibana navigation, go to `Dev Tools` and to add the code of the part `Get started with Kibana`
 5. Run the method